flux-rs/flux/flux-docs/src/dev/flags.md

 # Config file

-The config file is a `.toml` file that just contains on each line the lowercase name of a `flux` command line flag without the `FLUX_` prefix.
+The config file is a `.toml` file that contains on each line the lowercase name of a `flux` command line flag without the `FLUX_` prefix.
 Set environment variables take priority over the config file.

 The config file should be in the project root.